gerbenvoshol/tlock/README.md

 # Transparent Screenlock Program for Enterprise Linux

-This repository hosts a Transparent Screenlock Program tailored for Enterprise Linux environments.
+This repository hosts a Transparent Screenlock Program tailored for Linux environments.
 It's particularly useful in kiosk or operational settings where controlled access to the screen is essential.
 Installations are configured with a predefined list of groups permitted to unlock the screen on each computer, with comprehensive logging to track screen unlock activities.

-Inspired by e-motional.com's Transparent Screen Lock Security software designed for Windows Systems, this program has been adapted and optimized for EL6 and EL7 systems.
+Inspired by e-motional.com's Transparent Screen Lock Security software designed for Windows Systems, this program has been adapted and optimized for Linux systems.

 ## Features
 - **Transparent Locking**: A grey border appears around the desktop when the screen is locked.